torchdatatraining/introduction-to-r/README.md

-# introduction-to-r
+# Introduction to R

-The git repository for the Torch Data course Introduction to R
+This is the repository for the Torch Data course Introduction to R.